moosefs/moosefs-csi/README.md

 ## Changelog

 Driver verson 0.9.8
-* MooseFS client updated to version 4.57.6.
+* MooseFS client updated to version 4.58.0.
+* Image OS changed to Alpine Linux 3.22
 * The provisioner and registrar images entries have been updated.
 * Update the Dockerfile to build only mfsmount and mfscli.